the-frey/generation-ships/README.md

 ## Crisis Cards

 - If you do not have card versions, then use the ruby script in this repo.
 Make sure you have ruby installed and run `ruby chance_cards.rb`.
-Leave the script runninfg and use it to generate the cards you need.
+Leave the script running and use it to generate the cards you need.

 ## The Turn

+Your ship moves _between_ turns, such that on your first turn, you begin by moving your ship off the start tile and on to the first 'voyage' tile.
+This pattern continues throughout the game; for instance, if you opt to risk overload, your bonus will be gained in an extra tile space moved at the start of your next turn.

 ### On the half-way tile